Drone competition at Freeport High is not just about science

 One of the goals of the competition is to introduce students to careers in engineering, particularly in the Department of Defense.

-According to one of the judges, retired Freeport science teacher Don Orlowski, the focus on careers is exactly what makes the event worthwhile.
+According judge and retired Freeport science teacher Don Orlowski, the focus on careers is what makes the event worthwhile.

 “When you see students stepping out of the classroom and learning skills that will give them career choices in the future, I think that's a great thing,” he said.

-Susan Zingaro, said it gives students a chance to work together toward a shared goal, and the STEM aspects of the program aren't all that comes out of it.
+Susan Zingaro said it gives students a chance to work together toward a shared goal, and the STEM aspects of the program aren't all that comes out of it.

 “When we talk to students about what they learned, I'm always surprised to hear them focus on the soft skills that come out of this,” she said.
-“Things like communication, teamwork, and problem solving.
+“Things like communication, teamwork and problem solving.
 It's not just the science aspect.”

 Heather Simpson, an engineering teacher who coached the Lenape team (and provided all of the zip ties), said she saw those soft skills come into play.